 About two hours later, the mother walked through again and observed guests throwing up in the bathroom.
 She rounded up the 50 guests, told them the party was over and sent them on their way even though she knew some of them were intoxicated and were driving.
 As was foreseeable, an intoxicated 16-year old driver ran into a tree and her passenger, who was ejected, was seriously injured.

-If you were injured while attending a party or celebration at someone’s home, contact one of our premises liability attorneys at the Blumenshine Law Group for a free case evaluation.
+If you were injured while attending a party or celebration at someone’s home, contact one of our premises liability attorneys at the Blumenshine Law Group at (312)766-1000 or email at [email protected] for a free case evaluation.
 Call us today.